k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements_and_Prerequisites_for_K2cloud_on-prem_K8s_Installation.md

-# Requirements and Prerequisites for K2cloud On-premises K8s Cluster Installation
+# Requirements and Prerequisites for On-premises Kubernetes Cluster Installation

-This article describes the guidelines and instructions for creating a K2cloud site - a K8s (Kubernetes) cluster that is ready for operation.
+This article describes the guidelines and instructions for creating a K2cloud site - a Kubernetes (K8s) cluster ready for operation.

 While K2cloud K8s cluster deployment on the cloud (fully managed or self-hosted) is done using Terraform, based on each cloud provider’s K8s infrastructure, the on-prem K8s cluster deployment is done by running a script that is responsible for preparing all required infrastructure components.
 This can be considered as Kubernetes in a box.